 VA has several free resources available for victims of MST, including free healthcare services.
 Documentation of an MST event is not required to use these resources.
 More information can be found here.

-If you received an unfavorable rating decision from VA, Bergmann & Moore could help.
+If you’ve received an unfavorable decision from VA, Bergmann & Moore may be able to help.

-Fill out our Free Consultation form to get started.
+Please fill out our Free Consultation form to get started.